Luis Télles

-Luis Fernando Télles González (born 9 March 1992 in León, Guanajuato) is a Mexican professional footballer who plays as a midfielder for Spanish club Cacereño.
+Luis Fernando Télles González (born 9 March 1992) is a Mexican professional footballer who plays as a midfielder.

 Club career

 In 2010, Telles was offered a contract by Atlas FC and he went on to play there for three years.
 Telles was mainly used as a "super sub" in games and rarely ever was featured in the team's starting eleven.
 Telles spent time developing at Atlas, but in his 3-year career there, he only appeared in 15 games and did not score a goal.
 In December 2013, Telles was loaned out to Universidad Guadalajara.
 There in his first season, he and his team won the league Ascenso MX on penalties.
 His first season there he played seven games and scored a goal.
 The next season, he was purchased full-time as a member of Universidad Guadalajara.
 In his first full season, he made 31 appearances and scored two goals.
 That season was probably his best one yet.